RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 3. just like ground truth, to do this job, you can access the amazon's turk workforce or hire vendors or get your own inetrnal staff
 4. builds workflows for reviewing low -confidence predictions
 5. integrates with sagemaker, textract, rekognition

+#### Labs

+1. Create a DNN on Mnist Numbers dataset
+2. Question - How to choose batch_size?
+3. Question - What happens when validation accuracy is less than training accuracy in each step or epoch?
+4. open ec2 instance in local terminal ssh -L 8888:localhost:8888 -i "ec2_key_pair_udemy.pem" ubuntu@ec2-3-135-228-122.us-east-2.compute.amazonaws.com

+# ML IMPLEMENTATION AND OPERATION

+##### 04/10/2021

+### SageMaker's Inner Details and Production Variant

+#### SageMaker and Docker

+1. All models in sagemaker are hosted in docker containers
+2. All training and inference in sagemaker happens via ECR
+3. This llows us to use any algorithm irrespective of language and runtime
+4. Containers are isolated and contain all resources and dependencies needed to run code
+5. Except all, tensorflow is the only framwork that does not automatically get distributed over amchines, it is done via horovod or parameter servers
+6. We can have separate training and inference docker images
+7. typical docker image code (WORKDIR) has -
+   1. nginx.conf  -- a configuration file for nginx frontend (webserver used for frontend)
+   2. wsgi.py  -- a wrapper to invoke flask application for serving results
+   3. train/  -- contains train code, data, utility libraries, etc. Check srtucture of this directory ([here](https://github.com/RutujaWanjari/ML_study/tree/main/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/images/training_container.png))
+   4. serve/  -- launch gunicorn server which runs multiple instance of prediciton webserver ie predictor.py ([here](https://github.com/RutujaWanjari/ML_study/tree/main/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/images/deployment_container.png))
+   5. predictor.py -- code for implementing flask webserver with routes for init (importing models) and predict (predicting data)
+8. A typical dockerfile contains -
+   1. FROM tensorflow/tensorflow:2.0.0a0
+      1. Downloads tensorflow lib
+   2. RUN pip install sagemaker-constianers
+      1. installs dependencies
+   3. COPY train.py /opt/ml/code/train.py
+      1. copies our training code to sagemaker training file
+   4. ENV SAGEMAKER_PROGRAM train.py
+      1. defines environ vars like entrypoint
+   5. There are many more env vars that can be set check - [here](https://github.com/aws/sagemaker-containers#important-environment-variables) and [here](https://github.com/aws/sagemaker-containers#list-of-provided-environment-variables-by-sagemaker-containers)

+#### Production Variant

+1. Not all Al models (recommendation system) can be effectively tested offline
+2. Some systems like recommendation model need to be tested online on live audience ie A/B testing
+3. Also we might develop multiple models for same problem statement and would want to test them in production parallely to get better insights of which is better
+4. For such cases, we use productionvariant
+5. It has Variant Weights, which tells sagemaker how to distribute traffic to different models which need to be tested
+6. For ex- it tells to send 90% variant ie traffic to existing working model, and send 10% variant to experimental model

+### SageMaker for Edge deivices

+Means deploying models to edge devices like smart camera for face detection, computer chip (ARM, Nvidia, intel processors) for automated car, alexa, etc

+**Question - How to do ML in edge devices?**

+**Train model using ec2 and docker in Sagemaker, Compile it using Neo (to make the model deployable to edge devices), Deploy it using Greengrass**

+#### SageMaker Neo

+1. enables developers to optimize ml models for inference in the cloud and edge devices
+2. Train once run anywhere or any device
+3. optimizes code (tensorflow, MXNet, Pytorch, ONNX, XGBoost) for specific devices
+4. consists of a compiler and a runtime library

+#### Neo + AWS Iot Greengrass

+1. Neo-compiled models can be deployed to an Https endpoint

+   1. must be same instance type used for compilation
+   2. can be hosted on c5, p3, m5, m4, p2
+2. OR you can deploy it to IOT devices

+   1. this is how we get the model to actual device
+   2. does inference at the edge device with local data, using model trained on cloud
+   3. uses lambda for inference applications